alextran1985/Employee-Payroll/README.md

 ## Usage

-GIVEN an employee payroll tracker
-WHEN I click the "Add employee" button
+Given an employee payroll tracker when I click the "Add employee" button
-THEN I am presented with a series of prompts asking for first name, last name, and salary WHEN I finish adding an employee
+I am presented with a series of prompts asking for first name, last name, and salary When I finish adding an employee
-THEN I am prompted to continue or cancel
+I am prompted to continue or cancel
-WHEN I choose to continue
+When I choose to continue
-THEN I am prompted to add a new employee
+I am prompted to add a new employee
-WHEN I choose to cancel
+When I choose to cancel
-THEN my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data
+my employee data is displayed on the page sorted alphabetically by last name, and the console shows computed and aggregated data

 ## Credits